Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions

 A generic Weinstein isotopy consists of generic times when $\phi^t$ remains Morse, together with a finite number of singular moments that are handle-slides, or births or deaths.
-Note that both these singular moments can be realized by the moves from Figure 12 together with a Legendrian isotopy.
-The statement follows from this. \end{proof} Since one typically computes the Chekanov--Eliashberg algebra in the Lagrangian projection but constructs isotopies in the front projection, it is useful to be able to go back and forth between them.
+Note that both these singular moments can be realized by the moves from Figure 12 together with a Legendrian isotopy if one assume the handle-slides and birth-deaths to be generic.
+More precisely, the birth-death is given by any of the moves in \autoref{fig:weinstein-reidemeister} where the new singularity is one-valent.
+Handle-slides can be performed by a contraction of an arc as in \autoref{fig:weinstein-reidemeister}, followed by an introduction of a new arc.
+The statement follows from this. \end{proof} Since one typically computes the Chekanov--Eliashberg dg-algebra in the Lagrangian projection but constructs isotopies in the front projection, it is useful to be able to go back and forth between them.
 This is done using the so called Ng resolution, which was introduced by Ng for smooth Legendrians in \cite{Ng03} and generalized to singular Legendrians by An--Bae--Su in \cite{ABS22}. \begin{definition} Let $\Lambda \subset \R^{3}$ be a singular Legendrian.
 The \emph{Ng resolution} of $\Lambda$ is the singular Legendrian whose Lagrangian projection (up to an isotopy of $\R^{2}$ which corrects the areas bounded by the different regions in the projections and the angles of the strands at the singular points) is obtained by performing the operations illustrated in \autoref{fig:legendrian-to-lagrangian} to the front diagram of $\Lambda$.

 \end{definition} \begin{proposition}[\cite{ABS22}] The Ng resolution is well defined in the sense that, after a planar isotopy, the Lagrangian projection indeed lifts to a Legendrian.
 Moreover, every singular Legendrian in $\R^{3}$ is Legendrian isotopic to its Ng resolution after deforming the angles at the singularities. \end{proposition} \begin{proof} This is \cite[Lemma 2.2.16]{ABS22}. \end{proof}